Doug E. Fresh: Post Play (since 2007)

 On September 24, 2021, he released his first full-length album since 1995, titled This One's for Chuck Brown: Doug E. Fresh Salutes The Godfather of Go-Go.

+He cameoed in the 2023 film World's Best.

+On September 27, 2024, he was featured on Southern Soul Hip Hop pioneer Joe-Nice's single "Southern Soul Party," alongside Nelson Curry.

 Personal life

 Fresh is a member of the Church of Scientology.
 He performed for a large audience at the Scientology Celebrity Center's Anniversary Gala in 2004.
 He also performed two tracks on the Scientology music album The Joy of Creating (other artists appearing included Isaac Hayes, Chick Corea, Edgar Winter and Carl Anderson).